Wine allergy can affect anyone

 Wine intolerance, or wine sensitivity, is an IgG reaction, meaning that symptoms present far more slowly than those of a wine allergy.
 Furthermore, the wine intolerance symptoms are typically less severe and may include IBS, bloating, or diarrhea.
 Whilst wine intolerance symptoms are not life-threatening, they can cause discomfort.

-Intolerances often start with mild gut damage, such as that caused by a gastro-intestinal infection, or taking antibiotics (which kill off all the good bacteria).
-Alcohol also increases the permeability of the gut, which allows larger food molecules into the body which can trigger an immune reaction.
-This may explain the reactions of mildly food-sensitive individuals who may not react to the wine ingredients alone but only when it is combined with alcohol.
-Most of us put symptoms after drinking down to a hangover, but often this doesn’t always reflect a true picture as intolerance to ingredients in drinks such as wine can cause similar, but often longer-term symptoms.
+Intolerances often start with mild gut damage, such as that which is caused by a gastro-intestinal infection, or taking antibiotics (which kill off all the good bacteria).
+Alcohol also increases the permeability of the gut, which allows larger food molecules into the body that can trigger an immune reaction.
+This may explain the reactions of mildly food-sensitive individuals, who may not react to the wine ingredients alone but will do so when they are combined with alcohol.
+Most of us put symptoms after drinking down to a hangover, but this doesn’t always reflect a true picture; intolerance to ingredients in drinks such as wine can cause similar, but often longer-term symptoms.

 Is there a wine intolerance test?